Consensys/doc.web3signer/docs/Reference/Key-Configuration-Files.md

 ## Azure Key Vault

 Use the private key stored in Azure Key Vault.
+Supports two signing options:

+* `azure-key` - Performs the signing in Azure Key Vault.
+Supports SECP256K1 signing keys only.
+* `azure-secret` - Eth2Signer fetches the keys from the vault and signs locally.
+Supports SECP256K1 and BLS12-381 signing keys.

 !!! example